 How You Can Use Content Marketing for Link Building (3 Key Tips)

 As we mentioned, the point of content marketing isn't just to publish posts.
 You want to build credibility, keep visitors on your site, and ultimately drive conversions.
 By incorporating link building into your strategy, you can do just that.
-Here are three methods to try for yourself.
+Here are three methods you can try.

 1. Create Evergreen Content to Add Lasting Value to Your Blog